 What is acne according to Ayurveda?

-Ayurveda treats acne as a pitta disorder where pitta dosha is vitiated.
-This could arise as a result of the person’s prakriti (individual constitution), the climate they live in (tropical climates tend to have a pitta aggravating effect), food eaten (sharp, spicy, salty, sour food tends to aggravate pitta dosha), nature of work (high level of stress, focus, aggression required).
+Ayurveda treats acne as a vata + pitta or kapha + pitta disorder where these aggravated doshas vitiate Mamsa and Rakta (muscle and blood tissue) leading to small localised eruptions on the cheeks, chin, chest, back, etc. This could arise as a result of the person’s prakriti (individual constitution), the climate they live in (tropical climates tend to have a pitta aggravating effect), food eaten or bad timing of eating (fried food, junk food, hormonally injected meat, excessive meat where there is improper digestion, heavy food, late food), nature of work (high level of stress, focus, aggression required), hormonal imbalance (teenage lifestage, PCOS, PCOD, pregnancy), etc.

-As the root cause of acne is identified as out of control Pitta dosha, an Ayurvedic company like Krya will attempt to correct this dosha imbalance by changes to the food, changes to the way you conduct your life, additions to your daily regimen, and changes to the products you use.
+As the root cause of acne is identified as out of control Pitta + Vata dosha or Pitta+Kapha dosha due to some inherent cause, ayurvedic acne treatment will attempt to correct this dosha imbalance by changes to the food, changes to the way you conduct your life, additions to your daily regimen, and changes to the products you use.
+This depends greatly upon self awareness – if we do not understand that our choices are erroneous / harmful, we will not understand its effect on our body and we will not be able to communicate this properly also.

 Pitta dosha deconstructed